2018 BLET Scholarship Directory

 Union Plus Scholarships

 Rising education costs are making it difficult for many union families to afford the cost of tuition.
 That’s one reason Union Plus, which provides important consumer benefits to union members and retirees, offers a unique scholarship program.
-It has distributed more than $4 million in scholarships to union members and their children over the past 23 years.
+It has distributed more than $4.2 million in scholarships to 2,800 union members and their children since 1991.
 Recipients are selected based on academic ability, social awareness, financial need and appreciation of labor.

 The students selected for university, college, trade or technical school scholarships represent a wide sampling of backgrounds, union affiliations, goals and accomplishments.
 The selection process is very competitive since Union Plus receives over 5,000 applications each year.
 The Union Plus Scholarship Program is offered through the Union Plus Education Foundation, supported in part by contributions from the provider of the Union Plus Credit Card.
 You do not need to be a Union Plus Credit Card holder to apply for this scholarship.